moeezm/stable-marriage-lean/README.md

 - $M$: men
 - $W$: women

-Each agent $a \in M \cup W$ has a **strict preference ordering** over a subset of the opposite side.
-Each man $m$ has a preference ordering $P_m$ and each woman $w4 has a preference ordering $P_w$.
+Each agent $a \in M \cup W$ has a **strict preference ordering** over a _subset_ of the opposite side (i.e., preferences are incomplete -- in other words, it is not a total order).
+Each man $m$ has a preference ordering $P_m$ and each woman $w$ has a preference ordering $P_w$.
 We will denote "prefers to" by $\succ$, indexed by the agent when needed.
-We do not consider ties here, although there is a generalization to ties.
+We do not consider ties here, although there is a generalization to ties in the literature.

 ### 2. Acceptability